AdobeDocs/campaign-classic.en/help/platform/using/adobe-analytics-provisioning.md

 >[!IMPORTANT]
 >
-> These steps are only required for Hybrid & On-Premise implementations.
+> These steps are only required for Hybrid and On-Premise implementations.

 The integration between Adobe Campaign Classic and Adobe Analytics authentication supports Adobe Identity Management Service (IMS).
 You must implement Adobe IMS, and connect to Campaign [via an Adobe ID](https://experienceleague.adobe.com/docs/campaign-classic/using/installing-campaign-classic/connect-to-campaign/connecting-via-an-adobe-id/about-adobe-id.html?lang=en), before starting Analytics Connector implementation.